Zach Hyman Game Preview: Oilers vs. Kraken

-Zach Hyman and the Edmonton Oilers will face the Seattle Kraken at 10:00 PM ET on Saturday, at Climate Pledge Arena.
+Zach Hyman and the Edmonton Oilers will play on Wednesday at 8:30 PM ET, and they'll be facing the Seattle Kraken.
 Fancy a bet on Hyman in the Oilers-Kraken game?
 Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.